mattma/docs/javascript/angular2/angular2.md

 **number**

 This pipe allows to format a number.
 It takes one parameter, a string, formatted as `{integerDigits}.{minFractionDigits}-{maxFractionDigits}`, but every part is optional.
-Each part indicates:
+Each part indicates: `expression | number[:digitInfo]`

 • how many numbers you want in the integer part
 • how many numbers you want at least in the decimal part